FredLavoie/structural-analysis/README.md

 A 2-dimensional structural analysis program (frames and trusses) written in Fortran95.

+Note: This repo is essentially deprecated.
+The development of this project has been moved to a new repo ([2D Frame](https://github.com/FredLavoie/2D-frame)) to take advantage of a modern front end library and to add a database.

 ### The story

 The Fortran program was built when I was in university.
 It required the user to write out the information in an input